lealceldeiro/gems/README.md

 * Just because an enumerated type will be used in sets, there is no reason to represent it with bit fields.

-### Item 37: Use EnumMap instead of ordinal indexing
+### Item 37: Use `EnumMap` instead of ordinal indexing

 * It is rarely appropriate to use ordinals to index into arrays: use `EnumMap` instead.

 ### Item 38: Emulate extensible enums with interfaces

 * While you cannot write an extensible enum type, you can emulate it by writing an interface to accompany a basic enum type that implements the interface.

+### Item 39: Prefer annotations to naming patterns

+* There is simply no reason to use naming patterns when you can use annotations instead.
+* all programmers should use the predefined annotation types that Java provides.